Frequently Asked Questions

 When we released the new Mk2 series in July, we decided that we'd offer it only on our site and through our international authorized dealers.
 It's less stressful and we get to know our customers a lot better.
 We have so many web chats, phone calls and video calls (we'll look at your setup prior to installation if you need a hand) that teach us more about how customers are using our products.
 We provide better advice and service too.

 What about your company?
 What expertise do you bring to the bias light space?

 BiasLighting.com is a division of Scenic Labs.
-Founded in 2009, we are the publishers of Joe Kane's Digital Video Essentials (HD Basics, UHD, and more), as well as Knowhow Picture Perfect -- the top selling TV optimisation programme in the world.
-Before that, our founders worked in the same industry and with Joe Kane for another decade.
-So, you could say that we live and breathe home theatre reference standards in everything we do.
+Founded in 2009, we are the publishers of the Spears & Munsil Benchmark.
+Before that, our founders worked in the same industry and video calibration industry for another decade, publishing Digital Video Essentials.
+So, you could say that we live and breathe home theater reference standards in everything we do.
 Thanks to our specialty we have access to the domain expertise of some great imaging scientists, as well as some really cool lab tools.

 The bias light space has been a pretty sleepy affair over the last few decades.
 Aside from a few bright spots, such as one of our favourites -- the now-discontinued Ideal Lume (fluorescent) lights, most of the products on the market were either overpriced, cheap garbage, or overpriced garbage.
 We liked the accuracy of the fluorescent systems but wanted to combine accuracy with the convenience of LED's.

 A similarly-priced set of bias lights from Amazon claimed to be 6500K, but the LED's were not accurate at all!
 They looked green and blue!
 How do I know that your bias lights are any different?